Introduction to Apple Help Programming Guide

 Apple Help Concepts describes the Help Viewer application and Spotlight For Help, and introduces the Apple Help API.

-Authoring Apple Help shows how you can create a basic help book and describes how to use the Help Indexer utility to index your help book.
+Authoring Apple Help shows how you can create a basic help book and describes how to index your help book.

 Help Book Registration describes how to register your help book with Help Viewer.